ysmaelrequena/Street-Fighter-6-frame-data-CLI-tool/README.md

 cd web_scraper
 ```

-Run the project

-You can either run the script with 'python main.py' or, you can go to the "dist" folder and use an executable
-version of the program.

 The following are modules/libraries you have to have installed through pip or direct downloads in your system: